-7.4.1 Accruals and Prepayments Learners will be able to:
+7.4.1 Accruals and Prepayments

 - a.
 Explain how the matching concept applies to accruals and prepayments. - b.
 Identify and calculate the adjustments needed for accruals and prepayments in preparing financial statements. - c.
 Illustrate the process of adjusting for accruals and prepayments in preparing financial statements. - d.
 Prepare the journal entries and ledgerentries for the creation of an accrual or prepayment. - e.
 Identify and describe the impact onprofit and net assets of accruals and prepayments.